-Munich is a family friendly city and while the above are aimed at kids they are great for adults too.
+Munich is a family-friendly city and while the above is aimed at kids they are great for adults too.
 We also took our kids to many of the churches and museums Munich has to offer with no problems.
 We even found that some places had special children’s activities to keep them happy during their visit

 Our verdict on the Munich hop on hop off bus

 I have an absolute love for the Grayline München Bus Tour.
 It came from 4 major factors for me.

 - Those little headphones that you plug in, the ones that never work or don’t have your language or when you plug them in the volume is so loud you just can’t bear it?…These were not going to be a problem for us at all on the Grayline Munich hop on hop off tour.
 We had a REAL LIFE PERSON speaking to us and her name was Heidi!
 She was absolutely magnificent

 - The signs at the designated bus stops were easy to find and read.
 These can be a problem for some providers but we found them especially easy to idenitfy at all the stops we used.